zHanyo/ultimate-setup/Readme.md

 ## CI/CD Workflows

 ### Release Workflow
-The release workflow is triggered on every push to a tag matching the pattern `v*`.
+The release workflow is triggered when a pull request to `main` is merged.
 It builds the project, runs tests, and creates a GitHub release with the compiled binary.

 ### Build and Test Workflow
 The build-and-test workflow is triggered on every push to the `main` branch.
 It builds the project and runs tests to ensure code quality before merging changes into the main branch.